Gustav Marcussen: Uerdingen 05

 On 23 September 2020, it was announced that Marcussen had moved to German 3.
 Liga club Uerdingen 05.
 He made his debut for the club on 4 October in a 0–0 draw against Hansa Rostock.
 He scored his first goal for the club on 24 October in a 2–0 away win over MSV Duisburg.
 For Uerdingen he made 25 appearances and scored four goals, but he was only in the starting line-up in eleven games.
 After Uerdingen had their license to play in the 3.
 Liga revoked due to financial problems, Marcussen terminated his contract on 3 June 2021.

 Silkeborg

 After a trial, Marcussen joined Danish Superliga club Silkeborg IF on 30 July 2021, signing a deal for the rest of 2021.
 He made his debut for the club on 15 August, coming on as a substitute in the 74th minute for Mads Kaalund in a 1–1 league draw against OB.
 Marcussen left the club again at the end of the year.

 Fremad Amager

-On 12 January 2022, Marcussen joined Danish 1st Division club Fremad Amager on a deal until 2024.
+On 12 January 2022, Marcussen signed with Danish 1st Division club Fremad Amager on a contract running until 2024.
+He made his competitive debut for the club on 19 February, starting in a 1–1 away draw against Jammerbugt.
+He scored his first goal for the club on 25 February in a 4–2 home victory over Esbjerg fB.

+Marcussen went on to score 10 goals in 50 appearances for Fremad Amager before departing the club after a season and a half.

+Fredericia

+On 4 July 2023, following his departure from Fremad Amager, FC Fredericia announced the signing of Marcussen on a contract valid until June 2026.
+He made his debut on 23 July, coming on as a 69th-minute substitute for Eskild Dall in a 2–0 home defeat to Hobro on the opening matchday of the season.
+He scored his first goal for Fredericia on 18 August, contributing to a 5–0 away win over B.93 at Østerbro Stadium.

+Marcussen finished the 2023–24 season with five goals in 34 appearances, as Fredericia secured a fifth-place league finish and reached the semi-finals of the Danish Cup, equalling their best performance in the competition alongside the 2017–18 campaign.

+On 1 September 2024, he recorded his first senior hat-trick, scoring all three goals in Fredericia's 4–3 away win over HB Køge.

 International career

-Marcussen has represented Denmark at every age group from under-18 to under-21 level.
+Marcussen represented Denmark at every age group from under-18 to under-21 level.
 On 22 March 2018, he made his first appearance for the Denmark under-21 team in a 5–0 friendly win over Austria in Wiener Neustadt.